-Bicycle Accident Lawyer in Chicago
+Bicycle Accident Lawyers in Chicago, IL

 To begin with, make sure you get medical treatment after any bicycle injury.
-Many cyclists don’t, perhaps feeling better than they are due to adrenaline coursing through their system.
+Many cyclists don’t, perhaps feeling better than they are due to the adrenaline coursing through their system.
 Some symptoms like traumatic brain injury (TBI), may reveal themselves only days or weeks after an accident.
 Get checked by a medical professional and get that visit documented.
 With this important point established, let’s turn to the state of bicycle injuries in Chicagoland.

 For many in Chicago, bicycling is a preferred way of traveling.
 Chicago hosts over 200 miles of bike lanes and there are plans to increase these lanes by 445 miles by 2020.
 Even with lanes dedicated to bicyclists, accidents involving vehicles will still occur.
 When a car hits your bike, damage to the car is minor, while the damage to your bike and your body will be severe.
 Cars come equipped with seat belts and airbags.
-The only air bag you have as a cyclist, is the space between you and the ground.
+The only airbag you have as a cyclist is the space between you and the ground.
 According to the National Highway Traffic Safety Administration, in 2012 there were 726 bike accidents resulting in death.

 Bicycle Accident Facts